opengeospatial/ets-19139/README.md

 Capabilities of conformance level 3:

 This conformance level validates an XML instance documents against a schematron uploaded by the users.
 This revison lets users test the XML instance against conformance 1 and 2 along with conformance 3 to validate the XML agsint the technical specifications as well as any other rules that are defined in the user entered schematron.

+<b>r4</b>
+Changes made in TeamEngine-ServiceProvider for Conformance Level 3:
+Added REST API Handler in Teamengine Service Provider Module to handle POST requests where both Metadata and Schematron are sent as files in post body.

 ## Building